datadistillr/ddr_public_docs/docs/sql-reference/sql-intro.md

 `AS`

 This clause allows you to give a temporary name to a table or column through aliases.
-In the following table join examples, we will demonstrate the following reasons why the `AS` clause comes in handy:
+In the table join examples below, we will demonstrate the following reasons why the `AS` clause comes in handy:

 - Write clear column names for readability
 - If you don't want to rewrite full column names every time you reference a column, you can rename columns to an acronym